Best White Noise Machines 2026: 13 Compared (9 Sources)

 If primary use is baby/nursery

-→ Choose the Hatch Rest 2nd Gen (~$70) for app-controlled routines, color night light, and time-to-rise training.
+→ Choose the Hatch Rest 2nd Gen (~$90) for app-controlled routines, color night light, and time-to-rise training, paired with the Hatch Go (~$40) for travel if needed.
 The AAP recommends placing the machine at least 7 feet from the crib and keeping volume below 50-60 dB.
-The Hatch app lets parents adjust settings without entering the room, which is critical for sleep training. [src2, src4]
+For nursery-only deep dives, see the dedicated white noise machines for babies unit. [src2, src4, src8]

 → The Dreamegg D3 Pro (~$36) offers 40+ hour battery life and 29 sounds in a compact rechargeable form factor.
-No Sleepless Nights rates it the top rechargeable machine, noting its long loop times prevent the repetitive pattern detection that disturbs light sleepers. [src5, src6]
+No Sleepless Nights rates it the top rechargeable machine, noting its long loop times prevent the repetitive pattern detection that disturbs light sleepers.
+For babies on the go, the Hatch Go (~$40) is the better pick. [src2, src5, src6]

 If user prefers natural fan sound over digital

-→ Fan-based machines (Yogasleep Dohm Nova ~$50, SNOOZ Original ~$100) produce non-looping airflow sound that digital models cannot fully replicate.
+→ Fan-based machines (Yogasleep Dohm Nova ~$70, SNOOZ Original ~$100) produce non-looping airflow sound that digital models cannot fully replicate.
 The Dohm Nova is best value; the SNOOZ adds app control and adjustable tone.
-Wirecutter recommends the Dohm line as top pick for fan-sound preference. [src1, src5]
+Wirecutter recommends the Dohm line as top pick for fan-sound preference. [src1, src5, src8]

 If user wants maximum sound variety and adaptive noise masking